xXleowXx/gitlab-charts/doc/charts/gitlab/migrations/index.md

 ---
 stage: Enablement
 group: Distribution
-info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#designated-technical-writers
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Using the GitLab-Migrations Chart
+# Using the GitLab-Migrations Chart **(FREE SELF)**

 The `migrations` sub-chart provides a single migration [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) that handles seeding/migrating the GitLab database.
 The chart runs using the GitLab Rails codebase.